 • Travel carry-on only — checked bags don’t through-check on separate tickets

-• Print your boarding pass for Wizz Air departures from Tirana (their gate agents often demand a printed copy)
+• Print your boarding pass for Wizz Air departures from Tirana (gate agents often demand a printed copy)

-• Make sure savings clear $500 per person; below that, the risk isn’t worth it
+• Make sure the savings clear $500 per person; below that, the risk isn’t worth it

 Wizz Air flies to Tirana from 52 European cities — more than any other carrier.
-Ryanair operates a permanent base at TIA with three Boeing 737-800s and 33 routes.
+Ryanair runs a base at TIA with four Boeing 737-800s and more than 40 routes after adding its fourth based aircraft.
 If you do miss a connection, another budget flight is usually available the same day.

 flights to albania from usa routes prices and hacks 4